IARCbioinfo/nextflow-course-2018/README.md

 ## Config

-Config files examples are in this repository.
-Note that adding `-with-trace` in your `nextflow run`command is equivalent to have a configuration file containing:
+Config files examples are in the config folder in this repository.
+Note that adding `-with-trace` in your `nextflow run` command is equivalent to have a configuration file containing:
 ```
 trace {
     enabled = true